Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 - **Semantic Segmentation**: Segment the entire image (Mask)

 ## Thresholds for Computer Vision Tasks
-- **Patch Size**: Adjust the patch size in the status bar
+- **Max Detections**: Adjust to limit the number of detections in the status bar
-- **Uncertainty** Threshold: Adjust the uncertainty threshold in the status bar
+- **Uncertainty Threshold**: Adjust the uncertainty threshold in the status bar
 - **IoU Threshold**: Adjust the IoU threshold in the status bar
 - **Area Threshold**: Adjust the min and max area threshold in the status bar